Ingentive-Limited/AILearningPath/GETTING_STARTED.md

-# Getting Started with KiloCode Demo
+# Getting Started with AI Coding Assistant Demo

 **Quick 5-minute overview for developers who want to jump right in**

-Welcome to the KiloCode demonstration repository!
-This guide will get you up and running with AI-assisted .NET development in just a few minutes.
+Welcome to this comprehensive demonstration repository!
+This guide will get you up and running with AI-assisted .NET development in just a few minutes using AI coding assistants like KiloCode, Cursor, or Windsurf.

 ## What is This?